takuti/takuti.me/_content/en/services.md

 ### Product Development Consultation

-- Actionable guidance for architectural and strategic decisions on software development projects
+- Guide architectural and strategic decisions on software development projects
 - Domain-specific advisory and audits in recommender systems, AI, data science and analytics, and machine learning productization
-- Knowledge transfer and training in data-driven business and product management practices
+- Knowledge transfer and training in data-driven operations and product management practices

 ### Digital Transformation Advisory

-- Lead organization's digital transformation, including strategic planning, IT infrastructure, websites, digital marketing, and business software
+- Lead organization's digital transformation, including strategic planning, IT infrastructure design, digital marketing practices, and people development
-- Introduction to or evaluation of data-informed digital systems and internal operations
+- Onboarding and evaluation of data-informed digital systems and operational procedures
-- Internal capacity strengthening through presentation, hands-on training, and documentation
+- Targeted capacity-building activities through presentation, hands-on training, and documentation

 ### Digital Participation & Inclusion Diagnostics

 - Assessment of technology development (ICT4D) initiatives run by non-profits or public-sector teams
-- Targeted capacity building around new/existing digital systems, especially in low-resource or low-connectivity contexts
 - Technical advisory for digital inclusion programs and their M&E activities
+- Strategic partnership to cultivate digital infrastructure, literacy, skills, and problem-solving and critical-thinking practices in marginalized communities, especially in low-resource or low-connectivity contexts

 ### Mentorship